How a Network Breach Led to This Robust Solution for Security and...

 How a Network Breach Led to This Robust Solution for Security and Student Engagement

-This article is part of the guide: How Is Technology Shaping the Future of K-12 Education?
+This article is part of the collection: How Is Technology Shaping the Future of K-12 Education?

 Since education technology first arrived in classrooms, security has been a primary concern.
 How do we protect our children from harmful material and distracting non-academic content while embracing the many educational benefits that technology can provide?